Radeni/Simple-Progression-System/README.md

 ## Feedback and Support

-For questions, suggestions, or support, please visit the [Steam Community page](https://steamcommunity.com/sharedfiles/filedetails/?id=2488144867) or the [Bohemia Interactive Forums](https://forums.bohemia.net/forums/topic/235244-release-simple-progression-system-for-arma-3/).
+For questions, suggestions, or support, please visit the [Steam Community page](https://steamcommunity.com/sharedfiles/filedetails/?id=2508739277).